 Realistically, although we seem not to notice it, there is a tremendous difference between measuring distances on the ocean versus on land.
 At the open ocean, the curvature of the Earth needs to be added as a measuring variable because there are no obstacles along the way.
 On land, there are plenty of physical obstacles; mountains, valleys, hills, dips, crevices, and more.
 Therefore, a different measuring unit is needed for each.
 This is why we read terms like “nautical miles” and “terrestrial miles” (also just known as miles).
-These give you different results in order to compensate for the curvature of our planet, which is readily experienced on open ocean, and of course, open air as well.
+These give you different results in order to compensate for the curvature of our planet, which is readily experienced on the open ocean, and of course, open-air as well.

 A nautical mile is based on the circumference of planet Earth.
 If you were to cut the Earth in half at the equator, you could pick up one of the halves and look at the equator as a circle.
 You then divide that circle into 360 degrees, and a degree into 60 minutes.
 A minute of arc on planet Earth is 1 nautical mile.
 This unit of measurement is used by all countries, for both air and sea travel.